-As this study includes both people with a known mental health diagnosis and healthy volunteers the only inclusion criteria is ;age 16+ and capacity to consent.
+As this study includes both people with a known mental health diagnosis and healthy volunteers the only inclusion criteria are: age 16+ and having capacity to consent.

-To complete this short questionnaire online click here or for further information or a face to face interview please contact Debbie Risorto on 01332 623700 ext.
+You can complete this short questionnaire online or for further information or a face to face interview please contact Debbie Risorto on 01332 623700 ext.
 33580 or email DHCFT.Research@nhs.net

 A baby using their voice and reacting to voices is important for their speech and language development.
 This study will explore different brain patterns of babies whose mums have experienced mental illness.
 We want to examine how the brain processes voices and to understand how different factors may affect a child’s responses to sounds and voices.

 What will happen to me if I take part?